tgrassl/Covid19-Social-Contact-Tracker/README-EN.md

 ## Target
 Now my Covid-19 test is positive... but who exactly have I been seeing the last 14 days?
-The Social Contact Tracker allows you to track activities and to notify direct contacts when illness occurs.
+The Social Contact Tracker allows you to track activities and notify direct contacts when illness occurs.

 ## Background
 How can an affected person (tested positive or suspected) inform the contacts of the last 14 days?
 Example: I took a bus from A to B last week.
 I don't even know at what time.
 Or: When did I meet with X or Y last Tuesday?